stanleyclaudius/car-price-prediction/README.md

 ## Car Price Prediction
-This project will mainly focused on developing price prediction for car using Python.
-The dataset being used in this project is the car dataset that provided by Quikr.
+This project will mainly focused on developing price prediction application for car using Python with dataset obtained from Quikr.
+The machine learning algorithm being used in this project is Linear Regression.

 ## Application Demo